 Quote: “Without our rigid schedules where our days are planned down to the minute, we begin to feel like we don’t know who we are anymore.”
 (Post-Semester Depression, Kaitlyn Skye Hipple, Odyssey, May 3, 2016)

-5 tips to Avoid losing your cool with your young adult this summer
+5 tips to avoid losing your cool with your teen this summer

 1. Get out the calendar